Europe seeks to stem flow of Balkan asylum seekers

-PRESEVO, Serbia/BERLIN (Reuters) - From a dusty car park in the Serbian border town of Presevo, ethnic Albanians leave every Saturday in packed buses for western Europe, using their precious freedom to enter the EU without visas.
+PRESEVO, Serbia/BERLIN, Oct 24 (Reuters) - From a dusty car park in the Serbian border town of Presevo, ethnic Albanians leave every Saturday in packed buses for western Europe, using their precious freedom to enter the EU without visas.

 For many of the passengers, visa-free travel to most European Union countries offers the hope of leaving a life of unemployment and poverty behind.
 A powerful group of EU member states, however, wants to take this freedom away.